-- 7.3.1 The Town shall encourage the location of industrial development within the industrial areas identified in The Land Use Concept Map (Map 1). - 7.3.2 All industrial sites shall be developed to the current Town standard.
-These may include: - Screening of storage yards - Site landscaping - Attractive building design. - 7.3.3 Industrial subdivision or development proposals shall address potential impacts on adjacent land uses. - 7.3.4 Where industrial development occurs or exists adjacent to non-industrial land uses, the Town shall require the provision of sufficient screening and/or buffering to minimize potential impacts on the non-industrial areas.
-This may include, but is not limited to, the provision of landscaping, fences, or berms. - 7.3.5 Industrial activities that create large amounts of traffic will be encouraged to locate near major collector and/or arterial roadways (See Map 4). - 7.3.6 While a broad range of industrial uses and development should be accommodated, certain industrial uses and development may not be permitted which, in the opinion of the

-Town, would detract from the community's character, quality of life for residents or unduly impact the environment or the Town's infrastructure.

-- 7.3.7 Medium and heavy industrial uses shall be directed away from residential areas, recreation, institutional facilities, and commercial districts and shall be separated from non-industrial uses by light industry, landscaped screens and buffers, or both.
-The Canadian Pacific Railroad on the East side of Town provides an opportunity for further development of these industries. - 7.3.8 When industries that involve the use and storage of hazardous materials are considered for possible land use approval, adequate separation distances and transition areas shall be maintained.
-These industries should not be permitted in close proximity to residential, recreational and institutional land uses. - 7.3.9 A limited amount of commercial land use may be located within industrial development to service that use.
+- 7.2.1 The Town shall encourage the location of industrial development within the industrial areas identified in The Land Use Concept Map (Map 1). - 7.2.2 The Town expects and shall encourage a high standard of site development, including the screening of storage yards, site landscaping and attractive building design.
+Industrial subdivision or development proposals shall address potential impacts on adjacent land uses. - 7.2.3 Where industrial development occurs or exists adjacent to non-industrial land uses, the Town shall require the provision of sufficient screening and/or buffering to minimize potential impacts on the non-industrial areas.
+This may include, but is not limited to, the provision of landscaping, fences, or berms. - 7.2.4 Industrial activities that create large amounts of traffic will be encouraged to locate near major collector and/or arterial roadways (See Map 4). - 7.2.5 While a broad range of industrial uses and development should be accommodated, certain industrial uses and development may not be permitted which, in the opinion of the Town, would detract from the community's character, quality of life for residents or unduly impact the environment or the Town's infrastructure. - 7.2.6 Medium and heavy industrial uses shall be directed away from residential areas, recreation, institutional facilities, and commercial districts and shall be separated from non-industrial uses by light industry, landscaped screens and buffers, or both.
+The Canadian Pacific Railroad on the East side of Town provides an opportunity for further development of these industries. - 7.2.7 When industries that involve the use and storage of hazardous materials are considered for possible land use approval, they should not be permitted in close proximity to residential, recreational and institutional land uses. - 7.2.8 A limited amount of commercial land use may be located within industrial development to service that use.